Help Us Improve Habitats

 Progress to Date

-Plant Patrol had 112 volunteers spend 589.5 person-hours treating 14 invasive species during 29 work events at 12 locations in Indiana County.
-Those locations are Blue Spruce Park, Ghost Town Trail, Hoodlebug Trail, IUP South Woods, Jimmy Stewart Airport, Pine Ridge Park, Pond Near Smicksburg, Tanoma AMD Wetlands Educational Site, White Township Recreation Complex, White's Woods Nature Center, YMCA of Indiana County and Yellow Creek State Park.
+Plant Patrol had 119 volunteers spend 659 person-hours treating 16 invasive species during 34 work events at 13 locations in Indiana County.
+Those locations are Blue Spruce Park, Buttermilk Falls Natural Area, Ghost Town Trail, Hoodlebug Trail, IUP South Woods, Jimmy Stewart Airport, Pine Ridge Park, Pond Near Smicksburg, Tanoma AMD Wetlands Educational Site, White Township Recreation Complex, White's Woods Nature Center, YMCA of Indiana County and Yellow Creek State Park.
 The following table shows the total quantity of each invasive species treated.

 Common NameScientific NameTotal Treated